implexa/implexa/memory-bank/activeContext.md

 - Error handling is comprehensive with custom error types and proper propagation
 - Git hooks are used to enforce PLM workflows and maintain metadata consistency
 - The conflict resolution system supports different strategies for different file types
+- The UI implementation follows the design principles of simplicity, consistency, responsiveness, accessibility, modularity, and native feel
+- The UI components are organized into a hierarchical structure of pages, layouts, and shared components
+- The UI state management is handled using React Context API and custom hooks for different concerns (Auth, Parts, Workspace, UI, Notifications)
+- The UI integrates with the Rust backend through Tauri's Commands API for secure and type-safe communication

 ## Open Questions
 - Integration approach between Git Backend Manager and Metadata Manager